russellwinters/VirtoLibra/README.md

 ### Tech Stack

-For this project we're using React and storing all necessary information in Firebase.
+For this project we're using React for our client.
+We store all user information in Firebase.
+After some technical issues, we migrated our main feed items to an express server that is simply storing that information in JSON files.
-Our workflow is organized through Trello and Slack
+Our workflow is organized through Trello and Slack.

 ### Setup:

 - Clone into repo
 - Navigate to client folder and run `npm i`
+- Navigate back to root directory and run `npm i`
-- Run `npm start` to open react app.
+- Run `npm run dev` to start project.

 ### Designer(s):